mappingvermont/club-251/README.md

-# club-251
+# VT-Town-Tracker

-A simple application to track progress in the 251 Club!
+A simple application to track how many towns you've been to in Vermont

 ### Install dependencies